 Thimble is an insurtech with an iOS and Android app.
 You can get a quote, purchase a policy, manage the policy, and file a claim online or via the app.

 This provider is a managing general agent (MGA), so it does not fall under the NAIC for complaints.
-However, Thimble has over 1,200 reviews on Trustpilot, with 4.6 out of 5 stars.
+However, Thimble has about 1,400 reviews on Trustpilot, with 4.6 out of 5 stars.

-Full Frame: Best for Quick & Highly Affordable Coverage
+Full Frame: Best for Quick & Affordable Coverage

 - Does not handle claims